 A decade after the Operation Blackbriar incident, Jason Bourne has largely recovered from amnesia and is making a living by taking part in savage fighting bouts.
 He is then contacted by Nicky Parsons, who has discovered new evidence about Jason’s recruitment into Treadstone.
 Following Parson’s leads, Bourne uncovers more evidence, some of which points at his father’s key role in the mysterious project.
 At the same time, he comes across a new conspiracy involving the current CIA director.
 If successful, this scheme would provide the CIA with unprecedented and terrifying real-time mass surveillance capabilities.

-How well I still remember watching a feature about how every move of his emphasises on efficiency and instant results!
-And then there was also the other kind of hype, as in flaming, and practically all of this revolved around the complete removal of the Jackal, the other signature character from Robert Ludlum’s original series.
-With almost ten years since The Bourne Ultimatum (2007), these debates are now mostly forgotten.
+Vice versa, there was the other kind of hype, as in flaming, and practically all of these revolved around the complete removal of the Jackal, the other signature character from Robert Ludlum’s original series.
+With it being almost ten years since The Bourne Ultimatum (2007), though, these complaints are mostly forgotten.
 What’s remembered is only that the Bourne Trilogy was a box office success, on top of establishing Matt Damon’s worth as an action star.

-Yes.
-A box office success.
-Which in turn means Jason Bourne (2016) is an unabashed attempt to milk more money from an aging franchise.
-In the name of “giving” Bourne fans more of what they loved and cheered for.
+And so Jason Bourne (2016) is, of course, an unabashed attempt to milk more money from the aging franchise.
+In the name of giving Bourne fans more of what they loved and cheered for.

 It kind of delivers.
-You get plenty of that deadly Jason Bourne single-mindedness.
-Plenty of car chases and ambushes and double crossings and death duels too; the action scenes, by the way, best experienced with eyes attuned to the art of sssshhaakkkyccaaammm.
+Kind of.
+There’s plenty of that deadly Jason Bourne single-mindedness.
+Plenty of car chases, ambushes, double crossings, and death duels too.
+The action scenes, by the way, best enjoyed with eyes attuned to the art of sssshhaakkkyccaaammm.

 Useful PSA: Many travel guides speak of “walking purposefully” while vacationing, so as to discourage scammers and muggers.
 This movie is a great tutorial on how to do that.